Addiction Recovery

 There is a growing body of literature on addiction recovery, but the effects of age of recovery initiation on the prospects and patterns of addiction recovery remain relatively unexplored.

-White identifies the developmental life cycle as an underexplored variable in addiction recovery research, noting that age of initiation shapes pathways, styles, and stability of recovery in distinct ways.
+White (cited in Benda) identifies the developmental life cycle as an understudied variable in addiction recovery research, calling for differentiated models by age of recovery onset.

 Benda, Brent B., Spirituality and Religiousness and Alcohol/Other Drug Problems: Treatment and Recovery Perspectives, 2006supporting